New Report Shows How ICE Neglect Makes Detention a 'Death Sentence'

 However, despite these failings, DCDF passed its Enforcement and Removal Operations (ERO) inspections--which determine whether detention facilities should be allowed to renew their contracts with ICE--both before and after Mandza's death.
 DCDF is operated by the notorious private prison firm Geo Group.

-In fact, the ERO inspections include "worryingly inaccurate" summaries of his death, describing Mandza as being from Ghana, rather than Gabon, and claiming that he received "a timely and comprehensive medical and mental health screening and physical assessment, reported no significant past medical history and denied any significant risk factors for heart disease," the report states.
+In fact, the ERO inspections include "worryingly inaccurate" summaries of his death, describing Mandza as being from Ghana rather than Gabon and claiming that he received "a timely and comprehensive medical and mental health screening and physical assessment, reported no significant past medical history and denied any significant risk factors for heart disease," the report states.

---Mary Meg McCarthy,
+--Mary Meg McCarthy

 National Immigrant Justice CenterSince the time President Barack Obama took office, 56 people have died while in ICE custody, including six suicides and one death that came after an attempted suicide, the groups said.
-The report focuses on the eight deaths that occurred from 2010 to 2012 for which the Office of Detention Oversight (ODO) identified "non-compliance with ICE medical standards" as contributing factors, even after the Obama administration announced reforms to the detention centers as a response to outcry over unnecessary deaths in custody.
+The report focuses on the eight deaths that occurred from 2010 to 2012 for which the Office of Detention Oversight (ODO) identified "non-compliance with ICE medical standards" as contributing factors, even after the Obama administration announced reforms to the detention centers as a response to the outcry over unnecessary deaths in custody.

 "There is no guarantee that people detained by ICE will leave detention alive, even under Obama administration policies that sought to decrease the number of people who die in ICE custody," said NIJC executive director Mary Meg McCarthy.
 "ICE has a mandate to care for the people in their custody.
 If detention centers cannot deliver prompt and quality medical care, ICE must implement corrective actions for those facilities or terminate contracts with facilities that do not comply."